Embracing Our Trauma Identity: A Journey to Healing and Growth

-When trauma strikes, it can significantly change how we see ourselves and the world.
-We often create identities shaped by our experiences, which can obscure the healing journey.
-In this blog post, we will dive into how these trauma-informed identities can limit our growth while offering actionable steps to help free ourselves from these self-imposed barriers.
+When trauma strikes, it can significantly alter how we perceive ourselves and the world around us.
+We often create identities shaped by our experiences, which can obscure our healing journey.
+In this blog post, we will explore how these trauma-informed identities can limit our growth while offering actionable steps to help free ourselves from these self-imposed barriers.

 Understanding Trauma and Its Impact on Identity